-Egg-related tests (AMH)
+Egg-related fertility test (AMH)

 You are born with your lifetime supply of eggs, and over time, these eggs gradually decrease in quantity.
 The good news is that a simple blood test gives an indication of the egg reserve.
 It’s called an AMH (Anti-Mullerian Hormone) test.